NAME: Axel Strauss

 Romania welcomes over 10 million international visitors each year.
 And with its medieval castles, ancient towns, and bustling modern urban terrains.
 Rich history and an unparalleled, vibrant culture.
 Breathtaking green landscapes, sprawling Carpathian Mountains, sunny beaches along the Black Sea coast — and much, much more.
 It’s no wonder the enigmatic South-Eastern European republic is an increasingly popular travel destination.

-And if you’re planning a trip to the birthplace of both Dracula and the earliest Homo sapiens fossils ever discovered (Google it) — then you might be thinking about the right travel insurance for your trip.
+And if you’re planning a trip to the birthplace of both Dracula and the earliest Homo sapien fossils ever discovered (Google it), then you might be thinking about the right travel insurance for your trip.
+Especially if you happen to need a Schengen visa to get there.
 In which case, AXA can help.
 Here’s all you need to know.

 Is Romania a Schengen member country?

-Meanwhile, in order to get that visa, you’ll first need to have the proper documentation — including the right Schengen travel insurance coverage (which we’ll explain below).
+Meanwhile, in order to get that visa, you’ll first need to have the proper documentation, including the mandatory Schengen travel insurance coverage (which we’ll explain below).

 Do I need a Schengen visa to enter Romania?